Home / Coffee knowledge / Best Espresso Grinders for Home – The XL Review

 *Important note

-Please also read the comments under our videos and compare various test reports to get a differentiated picture from different sources.
+Please also read the comments under our videos and compare different test reports in order to put together a differentiated picture from various sources for yourself.

 The espresso quality assessment in the preliminary round was based on the tasting of two espressos by two tasters.
-In the next test round, a different espresso will be tasted by a larger panel.
+In the next round of testing, a different espresso will be tasted by a larger panel.

 What do you think?